raygouravs/B9IS123_prog_CA1/README.md

 Overview:

 - Desk booking and management
-- Sorting of available desks, grouping them by desk type
+- Sorting of available desks grouping them by desk type
+- Searching for available seats, before creating a new booking
+- Searching for free slots for a seat, in the upcoming week, before re-scheduling the booking
-- Server-side validations like validating input booking-date, ensuring booking a desk for a past date is not possible
+- Handle validations on the server-side like valid input for booking date, ensuring booking a desk on a past date is not possible
 - Utilisation dashboard consisting of charts like pie chart/ bar chart for utilisation data visualisation
 - Additional Metrics like occupancy %, member activity
 - Manage master data and system setup
 	- Add/Edit Booking Durations (first half, second half, full day)
 	- Manage Zones (names, floors, descriptions)

 Tools & Technologies: